From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Introduction

 Moreover, the Yukawa interaction makes this model particularly promising for experimental realization, as it corresponds to the standard QED vertex that naturally arises in light–matter coupled systems~\cite{Mivehvar02012021}.
-Building on previous proposals for analog SYK simulators~\cite{cavity_proposal,Baumgartner:2024ysk}, we present a feasible implementation of the YSYK model using ultracold atoms in an optical cavity (Fig.~\ref{fig:first_schematic}\textbf{c}), leveraging long-range photon-mediated interactions and disorder engineering available in current platforms \cite{Baghdad_2023,sauerwein_engineering_2023}.
+Building on previous proposals for analog SYK simulators~\cite{cavity_proposal,Baumgartner:2024ysk}, we present a feasible implementation of the YSYK model using ultracold atoms in an optical cavity (Fig.~\ref{fig:first_schematic}\textbf{c}), leveraging long-range photon-mediated interactions and disorder engineering available in current platforms \cite{Baghdad_2023,sauerwein_engineering_2023, Forsi_cavity_control24}.
 Compared to earlier proposals for realizing the complex SYK$_4$ model, the characteristic dynamical timescales are enhanced by up to three orders of magnitude.
-Moreover, the proposed setup provides a tunable, experimentally accessible platform where the crossover from single-particle to many-body chaos the emergence of ergodicity breaking can be explored, and it opens the door to exploring emergent phenomena of fundamental importance ranging from unconventional superconductivity to aspects of quantum gravity via the holographic principle.
+The proposed setup provides a tunable platform to investigate the finite-$N$ crossover from single-particle to many-body chaos and to explore emergent phenomena of fundamental importance ranging from unconventional superconductivity~\cite{Schmalian_YSYK,HAUCK_YSYK} to aspects of quantum gravity via the holographic principle~\cite{Maldacena:2016upp,Cotler2016,Jackiw:1984je,Teitelboim:1983ux}.
+Our work thus follows a two-fold aim: First, to provide finite-size observables of the YSYK model, also beyond those accessible in large-$N$ path-integral formalism and able to serve as benchmarks for future quantum simulations.
+Second, to demonstrate a realistic route for cavity-QED realizations to reach regimes beyond the capacities of numerics.

 The rest of the paper is organized as follows.
 Section~\ref{sec:models} introduces a spinless variant of the YSYK Hamiltonian and the complex SYK$_q$ models ($q=2,4$) that we use as benchmarks throughout.
 Section~\ref{sec:markers} summarizes the considered chaos markers: density of states, gap ratio statistics, spectral form factor, and out-of-time-ordered correlators.
 Section~\ref{Sec:Results} reports our numerical results across the interaction control ratio, beginning with an overview and then detailing the strong-coupling (SYK$_2$-like) and weak-coupling (emergent SYK$_4$-band) regimes.
 Section~\ref{sec:experiment} outlines an optical-cavity implementation and discusses estimates of achievable parameters and dissipation strengths, showing that all regimes of YSYK from weak to strong fermion--boson coupling are accessible with state-of-the-art quantum simulators.
 Section~\ref{sec:conclusion} presents our conclusions and potential directions for future work.
 Several Appendices contain technical details as well as supplementary results.